- Overview

 Please complete a referral form (on the contact us tab).

-At the end of the individual's time with the service, they will then be discharged or discharged to other appropriate service if required and a letter will be sent to the referrer, patient and their GP.
+At the end of the service user's time with the service, they will be discharged back to the care of their GP, or discharged to another appropriate service if required.
+A letter will be sent to them, their GP and the referrer.